ulysses-camara/ulysses-senteval/README.md

 ## Paired data and baseline sentence model

-We also have a ready-to-use paired dataset with 4.5 million sentences derived from [Ulysses Tesemõ](https://github.com/ulysses-camara/ulysses-tesemo), a Brazilian-only governmental textual compilation, comprising legislative sources (e.g., Chamber of Deputies, Federal Senate, National Congress), judiciary sources (e.g, TRFs, every Justice of Courts), and executive governmental branch (e.g., governmental news from every Brazilian state).
-You can download this paired dataset [here](TODO) (Soon).
+We also provide a ready-to-use paired dataset with 4.5 million sentences derived from [Ulysses Tesemõ](https://github.com/ulysses-camara/ulysses-tesemo), a compilation of Brazilian governmental texts.
+This dataset includes legislative sources (e.g., Chamber of Deputies, Federal Senate, National Congress), judiciary sources (e.g, TRFs, Courts of Justice), and the governmental executive branch (e.g., governmental news from every Brazilian state).
+You can download this paired dataset [here](TODO) (comming soon).

-Our strongest baseline Sentence Transformer, trained with the paired dataset presented above, can be downloaded using [Ulysses Fetcher](https://github.com/ulysses-camara/ulysses-fetcher) as follows:
+Our strongest baseline Sentence Transformer, trained with the aforementioned paired dataset, can be downloaded using [Ulysses Fetcher](https://github.com/ulysses-camara/ulysses-fetcher) as follows:

 1. Install Ulysses Fetcher using pip:
 ```bash